 Australia - Depart Melbourne and get familiar with your national heritage.
 Cruises to Tasmania and Adelaide offer a unique Aussie experience, while a trip up to Sydney or further on to Moreton Island will give you a taste of fun in the sun.
 Circumnavigate the whole country just to say you did.

 South Pacific - Cruise away from Melbourne to the tropical islands of the Pacific and experience the white sandy beaches, incredible underwater worlds and unique wildlife of idyllic destinations like Fiji, New Caledonia and Vanuatu.
 Cruises from Melbourne to Fiji are also popular among cruisers.

 Passenger Numbers - How many Melburnians go cruising?

-Gracing the Port of Melbourne were both homeporting ships and transiting vessels, with Carnival Corporation brands holding a significant presence.
+Gracing the Port of Melbourne are both homeporting ships and transiting vessels, with Carnival Corporation brands holding a significant presence.
 Princess Cruises, P&O Cruises and Cunard each make their mark on every season with new homeporting schedules and multiple visits to Melbourne.

 Port of Melbourne - Where is the Fremantle Passenger Terminal located and what is its capacity?